 During my career, I have covered stories across the country.
 But one of my proudest career achievements includes following a group of doctors to Colombia in 1997.
 The "Healing the Children" physicians volunteered their time to offer poor patients operations to repair facial deformities.
 My five-part series became a half-hour documentary and gained critical acclaim in the Detroit Free Press newspaper.

 I am also the proud recipient of several awards, including five Edward R. Murrow Awards.
 One, a 2006 National Murrow for a series of reports on Kern’s meth epidemic.
-I have received five EMMY Awards, including breaking news coverage in Detroit and a string of in-depth news specials highlighting teen mental illness, veterans suffering from PTSD and the 2010 Fire Season in the Kern County.
+I have received six EMMY Awards, including breaking news coverage in Detroit and a string of in-depth news specials highlighting teen mental illness, veterans suffering from PTSD, 2010 Fire Season in Kern County and the increase in Heroin use among local young people.
 I have been honored by the Associated Press and Radio/Television News Association (RTNA) for best investigative, consumer, feature and news series reporting.
 In 2009, I received the NAMI (National Alliance on Mental Illness) California Media Award for “excellence in reporting on serious mental illness.”
 In 2010, I was awarded the Mental Health America best “Local Television” national award for outstanding coverage of a mental health issue for a news special called “Dying For Help.”
 I was also honored in 2012 by the Associated Press by receiving the coveted “Chris Harris Reporter of the Year” on the West Coast.

 I am active with the Kern County National Alliance of Mental Illness or NAMI Chapter.
 I am proud to serve as a board member and emcee for the annual Kern County NAMI Walk.